 Assistant Professor and Senior Associate Consultant I (2017–present)

-Division of Surgery Research, Department of Surgery, Mayo Clinic
+Division of Computational Biology, Department of Quantitative Health Sciences, Mayo Clinic

 Division of Rheumatology, Department of Internal Medicine, Mayo Clinic